PeacePeters/Heart-Failure-Prediction-using-AzureML/README.md

                             )
 ```

+As shown in above code snippet, the task for this machine learning problem is a classification, with the primary metric AUC weighted, which is more appropriate than accuracy since the dataset is moderately imbalanced (67.89% negative elements and 32.11% positive elements).

+As shown in above code snippet, the AutoML settings are:

+The <i>task</i> for this machine learning problem is a classification
+The <i>primary_metric</i> used is AUC weighted, which is more appropriate than accuracy since the dataset is moderately imbalanced (67.89% negative elements and 32.11% positive elements).
+<i>n_cross_validation</i> of 5 folds rather than 3 is used which gives a better performance.
+An <i>experiment_timeout_minutes</i> of 30 is specified to constrain usage.
+The <i>max_concurrent_iterations</i> to be executed in parallel during training is set to 5.

 ### Results
 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?